 Donald Trump at the helm is a scary thought for a lot of people.
-For them, at first this essay may make things seem a little scarier.
-Donald Trump taking the de facto position as the most powerful man in the world is a lot like Biff Tanner in the alternative 1985 from Back to the Future; that is to say, volatile.
-Why that is the case will be made clear; but stay strong and read on because may you will be in position to help.
+For them, this may make things seem a little scarier.
+Here’s why: Donald Trump taking the de facto position as the most powerful man in the world is a lot like Biff Tanner in the alternative 1985 from Back to the Future; that is to say, volatile.
+Why that is the case will be made clear; but stay strong and read on because you can help fix it.

 You’ve heard a lot about social media changing the way we connect but do a little thought experiment and try to think the trajectory of all the change.
 You’ll start to get the sense that you might be a little overwhelmed by what folks from the future might be doing.
 Luckily there’s no time machine…you’re going to go through it one step at a time; and if you embrace the evolution you’ll get along just fine.
 But know that whoever we are on the other side of this change is completely in human hands.
 There is no manual that will guide us through this.
 We the people, all of us, are in control of the impact of the new communication tools will have and, well, we could royally screw things up.

 In his book, The Rational Optimist, Matt Ridley argues that “markets” are the dominant source of human evolution.
 Technology creates specialization and that allows us to do what we do and that gets us money to buy things and more folks can do what they do and the beat goes on — progress as natural result of the tools we create.
 Accept we aint never had a tool like social media.
 Never before has just about every human had access to just about all available human information; and I don’t find shame in saying we’re going to need a little guidance to use our tools the right way.
 That guidance will come from our leaders: our thought leaders, our cultural leaders our political leaders…and yes that has to include the president of the United Sates.